0409 661 342 contact@cooeetours.com.au Brisbane HQ

 Phillip Island Wildlife

 Phillip Island supports an extraordinary concentration of marine and terrestrial wildlife.
 From the world's smallest penguins to Australia's largest fur seal colony, wildlife encounters are the heart of every visit.
+The island is also a critical breeding ground for short-tailed shearwaters (mutton birds) and a year-round home to wallabies, echidnas and rare Eastern barred bandicoots.

 Little Penguins

-World's smallest penguin, just 33 cm tall
+World's smallest penguin — just 33 cm tall

 Australian Fur Seals

-~25,000 seals at Seal Rocks colony
+~25,000 seals at Australia's largest colony

 Koalas